rambaeharambae/img_drawing_reference_scraper/README.md

           4. build an .exe executable file pyinstaller --onefile --noconsole imgscraper.py

-# # imgscraper for artists by artist: collecting references - download
+# # imgscraper for artists by artist: parser - collecting references - download
           go to release and download .exe

-# # imgscraper for artists by artist: collecting references - knows bugs
+# # imgscraper for artists by artist: parser - collecting references - knows bugs
           Shutdown Behavior sometimes doesn't work as expected despite PSUTIL:

           Check in the task manager that chrome / chromedriver processes are not left hanging.